Updated December 4, 2020

 So the top Koreans, including Moon, confused the issue: they mentioned some truth but added the lie about rape.

-The really big question is, Did the Japanese UC / FFWPU leaders know that the rape story was a lie?
+The really big question is, Did the Japanese Moon church leaders know that the rape story was a lie?
 Did they connive with the Korean leaders in abusing and exploiting the ordinary Japanese Unificationists for financial purposes?
 If they did, how would Japanese members feel about that?

 Chung-hwa Pak said that Myung-hee Kim was detained by the Japanese authorities because she had no money or passport.
-She spent three months in the Omura Detention Center, which was near Nagasaki, before being brought back to Korea in 1959.
+She apparently spent three months in the Omura Immigration Detention Center, which was near Nagasaki, before being brought back to Korea in 1959. (see note below about the Omura IDC.)